Affiliate Marketing - 101

 Commission: A payment made to the affiliate whose promotional effort results in a sale for a business.

-Convert/conversion: An affiliate-generated lead converts (i.e. conversion happens) only when money changes hands from the lead to the business.
-Conversion is also known as making a referral.
+Convert/conversion: The point at which and only when money changes hands from an affiliate-generated lead to a promoted business.
+Conversion is also known as 'making a referral.'
 (See Lead and Referral)

 Customer: Buyer of a product or user of a service.